-The main building of Hikan Inari Shrine is a very tiny building with an architectural style called Ikkensha-Nagare-Zukuri (一間社流造).
-This architectural style features two pillars in the front and a beautifully curved roof that extends toward you.
+The main building of Hikan Inari Shrine is incredibly small and follows an architectural style known as Ikkensha-Nagare-Zukuri (一間社流造).
+This style is characterized by two front pillars and a gracefully curved roof that stretches towards you.

-This main building has remained since it was first built in 1855.
-It is a precious building as it even survived the Great Kanto Earthquake in 1923 and the Bombing of Tokyo in 1945.
+This main building has remained unchanged since it was first built in 1855.
+It is a precious building, as it even survived both the Great Kanto Earthquake in 1923 and the Bombing of Tokyo in 1945.

-You can purchase a brace of the O-Sugata for 1,500 Yen at the shrine office of Asakusa Shrine.
-Once you buy a pair of the O-Sugata, you take them home.
-Then, you bring them to Hikan Inari Shrine for dedication after your wish is fulfilled.
+You can purchase a pair of O-Sugata dolls for 1,500 yen at the shrine office of Asakusa Shrine.
+You take them home, then you bring them back to Hikan Inari Shrine for dedication after your wish is fulfilled.
 But, of course, you can dedicate them immediately after purchase.

-For your reference, the Imado Ware doll is a local toy that originated in the Imado district of Asakusa and the Sumida River basin.
-The Imado Ware dolls were popular among ordinary people during the Edo period.
-But the Imado Ware has ceased after World War II.
-Some people have been trying to revive the Imado Ware in recent years.
+For your information, the Imado Ware doll is a traditional toy that originated in the Imado area of Asakusa and the Sumida River basin.
+These dolls gained popularity among commoners during the Edo period.
+However, the production of Imado Ware dolls ceased after World War II.

-Ema (絵馬) are small wooden tablets or plaques that worshippers write their prayers.
-Unlike ema of many other shrines, the ema of Hikan Inari Shrine is fan-shaped.
-It also is in bright yellow with a cure fox’s face on it.
-This ema reminds me of Pikachu from Pokemon smiling.
-There are many ema dedicated to the precincts, so be sure to check them out as well.
-If you have the opportunity, we also recommend you with dedicating one.
+Unlike the Ema tablets of many other shrines, one at Hikan Inari Shrine is fan-shaped.
+It is also bright yellow with a cute fox’s face on it.
+This Ema reminds me of Pikachu from Pokemon smiling.

 Other Useful Information